 Compliance is an ongoing challenge in asthma studies, especially for pediatric populations.
-School life and activities can make it difficult to get to appointments and remain in compliance with the instructions, such as recording symptoms in their electronic reporting documents.
+School life and activities can make aspects of clinical trial compliance, such as appointment attendance and symptom tracking, more difficult for pediatric populations.

-To address this issue, sites can consider using text messaging to ping participants and make participating seem more “cool.”
+To address this issue, sites can consider using text messaging to ping participants and make participating seem more cool.
 Sites can also provide positive reinforcement for timely and accurate outcomes reporting.
-In the clinic, we encourage sites to address the burden on families that need to bring a sibling along to an appointment, by providing games or activity books for the waiting room.
+In the clinic, we encourage sites to address the burden on families that need to bring siblings along to an appointment, by providing games or activity books for the waiting room.
 These small touches can make a difference in patient compliance and retention.

 Q: How can you adapt laboratory kits to support patient retention?

 We’ve found that younger children often have needle phobia.
-We can design laboratory kits to use thinner needles, or require less blood sampling and even provide topical anesthetic gel.
+We can design laboratory kits to use thinner needles, require less blood sampling or even provide topical anesthetic gel.
 Even details like the color of the needle can make procedures seem less threatening and help the patients relax.
-We can also have sites use spirometry devices that are adapted for pediatric populations.
+Sites can also use spirometry devices that are specially adapted for pediatric populations.

-As a result of our experience partnering with sponsors to support their asthma studies, we found that the common phrase “one size doesn’t fit all” is important to accommodate a wide range of asthma patients for these ongoing studies in both adult and pediatric populations.
+As a result of our experience partnering with sponsors to support their asthma studies, we found that one size doesn’t fit all is important to accommodating a wide range of asthma patients for ongoing studies in both adult and pediatric populations.